Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 This is one of the many reasons it’s so important to stay up to date with the latest technologies.
 “I think it’s going to become more and more technical in the years to come,” Todd shares.

-So what about salary?
-According to the U.S. Bureau of Labor Statistics, the median annual salary for computer numerically controlled tool operators was $41,200 in May 2019.34 Keep in mind that salary can vary depending on many factors, including specialty, skill level, location and employer, to name a few.
+So, what about salary?
+According to the U.S. Bureau of Labor Statistics, the median annual salary for computer numerically controlled tool operators was $42,260 in May 2020.34 This means half of CNC machinists earned more and half earned less.
+Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Overall, CNC machining is a great career choice for those who love working with their hands to create things and have an interest in modern technology.
 This is a promising career path with exciting opportunities for advancement!